 If renting a car, preferably rent a small one.
 The streets in the city center are extremely narrow and parking can be an issue.

 Zacatecas City has it all: nice people, good food, and lots of attractions for everyone!
 You can never go wrong with it.
-Either with family or friends, whether driving or flying in, it is always a great option for a short or long stay.
+Whether with family or friends, whether driving or flying in, it is always a great option for a short or long stay.

 Its location between Mexico’s main cities makes it a great option for a road trip.
 You can visit any time of the year but keep in mind winters are cold.